postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 1. Add the `Metalama.Framework` package to your project.

 2. Create a class and make it inherit the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> class.
-This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.
+This class will be a custom attribute, so naming it with the `Attribute` suffix is a good idea.

 3. Override the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method.

 4. In your <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed> where the original method should be invoked.

     > [!NOTE]
     > <xref:Metalama.Framework.Aspects.meta> is a special class.
-It can almost be thought of as a keyword that lets you tap into the meta-model of the code you are dealing with.
+It can almost be considered a keyword that lets you tap into the meta-model of the code you are dealing with.
 In this case, calling <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed> is equivalent to calling the method that your aspect is overriding.

 5. Apply your new aspect to any relevant method as a custom attribute.